 Just zoomed out on the map myself and we don't seem to be that far from the Antarctic.
 Brrr, no wonder it gets so cold here.

 The city is compact so it is easy enough to get around.
 No vehicle, no problem, our local buses are the way to go.
 They're reasonably modern and not uncomfortable.
-They're also the one thing you'll see blatting around a lot while you're here with their distinctive bright green colour.
+You can't miss them with their distinctive bright green colour.

 There is nothing worse when travelling than turning up with the wrong clothing for the weather.
-Our weather has its own peculiarities that you can check out with this link.
+Our weather has its own peculiarities - check it out with the link.